-Successful completion of a MID-TERM EXAM and a LAST WRITING ASSIGNMENT are seminar requirements.
+Successful completion of a mid-term exam and last writing assignment are seminar requirements.
 (Details on both will be given in class).
-Student film choices and presentations will be a part of FINAL EXAM essays.
+Student film choices and presentations will be a part of the LAST WRITING ASSIGNMENT.
 The MID TERM EXAM will be based on films shown by the instructor.
 In short, be present and participate.
 Be attentive to what the instructor and all of your classmates have to share.